 - Might recipients benefit more from different valuable gifts, such as cash?”

 10. There are better feeding & gift-donation programs…

 Due to popular demand, we created a special Plants-4-Hunger gift-giving program to provide a compassionate and highly effective alternative.

 We send 100% of your donation to four hand-picked groups with low overhead and proven successes in high-need areas.
-These hunger relief projects provide both immediate assistance and long-term community solutions that feed families without harming animals.
+These hunger relief projects provide both immediate assistance and long-term community solutions that feed some of the world’s most deprived children without harming animals.

-We make it easy with one tax-letter, gift card and present, but you may also choose to give directly to these groups or choose from our grants list.
+We make it easy with one tax-letter, personalize gift-card and our inspiring information booklet, but you may also choose to give directly to these groups or choose from our grants list.